bonelifer/PhoneLog/README.md

 # Caller ID Log Viewer

-A simple web-based Caller ID log viewer that reads `cidcall.log` and displays it in a user-friendly table format.
+A simple web-based Caller ID log viewer that reads `cidcall.log` from NCID (Network Caller ID) and displays it in a user-friendly table format.
 The current implementation uses JavaScript to fetch and parse the log file, formatting the date and time for better readability, providing a lookup for unknown numbers, and offering features like log downloads and adjustable call history display.

 ## Features
 - **Displays caller information** (Date, Time, Number, Name)